-Information relating to floods, extreme weather, power outage and news in one place on GOV.UK
+Information relating to floods, extreme weather, power outages and news can all be found in one place on the government website at GOV.UK

 If you are concerned about flooding please contact Floodline on 0845 988 1188, or visit the Environment Agency Website for the latest information in your area.
 Heading out onto the roads?
-Check the latest news from the Highways Agency.
-Visit the Somerset County Council website to find out about the work being done on, and contribute to, the Somerset Levels and Moors 20 year Action Plan.
+Check the latest news from the Highways Agency

 The council will offer support to private households that are at risk of flooding.
 However, with resources stretched, the council is unfortunately limited in how much support it can provide.
 Householders who believe their property is at imminent risk of flooding may claim four 'flood bags', free of charge, from the council to use to help protect their property.
 The flood bags are gel-filled sacks that expand when they come into contact with water.
 It is estimated that four flood bags would be enough to protect a doorway.
 The council has taken the decision to provide flood bags instead of sandbags as they are easier to transport, store and dispose of.
-For more information download our Frequently asked questions about flood bags [12kb].
+For more information download our.

 The flood bags will be available for collection by residents from our depots at: